wiseman-timelord/FileCollect-Py/README.md

 - selecting options on the menu saves to the class, and the class is SaveD to Json upon selecting, "Begin" and "Exit"
 - Tor Code and Standard Functionality, 99% there with regards to, production of content & Implementation.
 <br> Work remaining:
-- Check references in, manage and utility, some links to, variables and keys, may require checking and fixing, with a few bugs aside.
 - check other sections.
 - Expand Async mode to 4, on a menu toggle of, 1, 2, 3, 4.
 - Tor library "Tor expert bundle" code must be added for linux, to maintain multi-OS. then complete install instructions in readme.md for linux users.